krystofair/system-filtracji-cyfrowej/README.md

 * urllib3==1.26.7

 ## Uruchomienie - installation/run
-Należy zainstalować moduł `venv` dla języka Python w systemie.
-A następnie wykorzystać go używając komendy `python -m venv .`, gdzie "." to aktualny katalog repozytorium w którym się znajdujemy.
-Uruchomić wirtualne środowisko za pomocą: `source ./Scripts/activate`, a w nim zainstalować zależności używając: `pip install -r requirements.txt`.
-Można upewnić się czy program "pip" na pewno odnosi się do stworzonego środowiska przez użycie `which pip` - na pewno działa w systemie linux, lub w konsoli "git bash".
-Będąc dalej w wirtualnym środowisku uruchomić plik main_window.py `python main_window.py`
+At first install module `venv` for Python in operating system, but this module is probably preinstalled with Python.
+This software used Python in 3.9 version.
+Using command `python -m venv .`, where '.' is current repo directory, we are in.
+Source just installed virtual env by command `source ./Scripts/activate`.
+There probably be a indicator about now is using virtual env.
+Now is the moment, in which you can install requirements, use command: `pip install -r requirements.txt`.
+On Windows system, which I use for this command you can use git-bash console.
+To run program eventually, in virtual env type: `python main_window.py` and push enter.

 ## Release - RUN
 If you don't know how to work in terminal then now you can download zip folder with virtual